Best antivirus software of 2023

 • Not meant to be used by beginners

-It uses advanced machine learning to detect malware and viruses without slowing down your system.
-Using the Host-Based Intrusion Prevention System (HIPS), you can create rules for system registry and programs to increase your security.
+ESET uses advanced machine learning to detect malware and viruses without slowing down your system.
+Using the Host-Based Intrusion Prevention System (HIPS), you can create rules for system registries and programs to increase your security.

 Unfortunately, there’s no VPN and the parental control isn’t as effective as it is on other antivirus programs.
 Unlike McAfee’s parental control feature which allows you to track your children’s location along with a whole range of other things, ESET only lets you block inappropriate content.

-It may seem complicated to new users, but once you get the hang of it, you can use it to prevent any unknown USB or card reader from spreading viruses in your device.
+It may seem complicated to new users, but once you get the hang of it, you can use it to prevent any unknown website, download, USB, or card reader from spreading viruses in your device.

 Webroot